ziulev/foxy/README.md

 # Foxy

-_A simple syntax and UI theme for Visual Studio Code based on 4 colors._
+A simple syntax and UI theme for Visual Studio Code based on 4 colors.

-## Colours
+## Colors

-Colour names provided by [Name That Colour](http://chir.ag/projects/name-that-color/) website.
+Color names provided by [Name That Colour](http://chir.ag/projects/name-that-color/) website.

 - ![#cca853](https://placehold.it/15/5c6370/000000?text=+) Roti
 - ![#d19a66](https://placehold.it/15/d19a66/000000?text=+) Bittersweet